SLIP/TRIP & FALL CASES LAWYERS IN ALABAMA

 - Poor lighting in parking lots, near walkways, or in buildings

 Your case and situation are unique, and they deserve a customized analysis.
-If you believe that your injuries were caused by a negligent property owner or manager, call a Birmingham AL premises liability lawyer at Petro Law Firm today.
-We can help you understand your claims’ strength and your legal options.
+If you believe that your injuries were caused by a negligent property owner or manager, call an Alabama premises liability lawyer at Petro Accident & Injury Attorneys today.
+We can help you understand your claims’ strengths and legal options.

-“I was referred by a friend to Petro Law Firm.
+“I was referred by a friend to Petro Accident & Injury Attorneys.
 I cannot say enough about Mark and the way he handled my case.
 He was always there when I had questions and I was very pleased with the settlement he got for me.
 If I ever have a need for a lawyer again I wouldn’t second guess consulting with him again.”
 Clint Hoskins.

-Unlike some premises liability claims, slip and fall victims typically must prove that the business either actual or constructive knowledge of the hazard.
-When you work with Petro Law Firm, we take a hands-on approach to this analysis.
+Unlike some premises liability claims, slip and fall victims typically must prove that the business has either actual or constructive knowledge of the hazard.
+When you work with Petro Accident & Injury Attorneys, we take a hands-on approach to this analysis.
 We carefully investigate the evidence surrounding our client’s slip and falls, reviewing records, talking to witnesses, and analyzing other data.
 Our only goals are to hold at-fault business owners accountable and protect our client’s interests.

 Many businesses aggressively fight slip and fall cases.
 They try to use Alabama’s contributory negligence law, which denies a victim compensation if they were even 1% at fault for their injuries, as a weapon.
 They also look for violations of Alabama’s two-year statute of limitations or filing deadline.
 If there are weaknesses in your claim or you make mistakes, the property owner and their insurance company will use them to reduce or deny your compensation.

 To fight back, you need an aggressive slip and fall lawyer at your side.
-At Petro Law Firm, we understand insurance companies’ tactics and how to respond to them.
+At Petro Accident & Injury Attorneys, we understand insurance companies’ tactics and how to respond to them.
 If you or a loved one suffered serious injuries in a slip and fall, contact our office today.
-A Birmingham AL slip and fall lawyer who will listen to your story, and evaluate your claims.
+An Alabama slip and fall lawyer who will listen to your story, and evaluate your claims.
 All initial consultations are free and confidential.

-If you are looking for an experienced premises liability attorney in Birmingham, AL area, call Mark at Petro Law Firm P.C.
+If you are looking for an experienced premises liability attorney in the Alabama area, call Mark at Petro Accident & Injury Attorneys P.C.

 Call us at 205-509-2803 for a Complimentary, 30 minute, Premises Liability Injury Claim Strategy Session.
 A $200 Value.

-Petro Law Firm is a respected Birmingham personal injury law firm that focuses on serious and complex injuries, including premises liability and slip and fall claims.
+Petro Accident & Injury Attorneys is a respected Alabama personal injury law firm that focuses on serious and complex injuries, including premises liability and slip and fall claims.
 We give our clients personalized care, practical advice, and demand accountability of wrongdoers.
-If you are looking for an experienced premises liability attorney in Birmingham, AL area, contact us today.
+If you are looking for an experienced premises liability attorney in the Alabama area, contact us today.